HMMA238-2020/git-tutorial/Readme.md

 My Great Python Module
 ======================

-This useless module does nothing.
+This useless module makes a beautiful plot!

 # Getting Started

 This python package can be used as follows:
 ```